cldrn/ctf4-codeql-and-chill-java/README.md

 Unfortunately, this was not enough to catch our vulnerabilities.
 Let's keep trying.

 ## Step 1.4: Partial flowing
-For this step, we need to use partial flows to detect where the flows stops being tracked.
+For this step, we need to use partial flows to detect where the flows stop being tracked.
 This is very useful for debugging as flows don't propagate through getters/setters and other methods.

-To constrain all the possible sources, we could filter by file name:
+To constrain all the possible sources, we could filter by file name.
+However, keep in mind that `toString()` calls are not suitable for production code in QL:
 ```
 source.getNode().getEnclosingCallable().getFile().toString() = "SchedulingConstraintValidator"
 ```